FTWinston/enhancePatch/README.md

 expect(proxy).toEqual(data);

-// Retrieve a "patch" representing all of the recorded changes. const patch = finishRecording(proxy);
+// Retrieve a "patch" representing all of the recorded changes. const patch = finishRecordingPatch(proxy);

 expect(typeof patch).toEqual('string');

 // This is identical to the original data object, before the changes were recorded. const newData = { existing: [1, 2, 3] };

-// Applying changes doesn't mutate existing objects. const updatedData = applyChanges(newData, patch);
+// Applying a patch  doesn't mutate the existing objects. const updatedData = applyPatch(newData, patch);

 expect(updatedData).toEqual(data);
 expect(updatedData).not.toEqual(newData);